sanjoydasjoy/mindcare_javafest/README.md

 0. User Authentication (sign-up, login)
 1. Mood tracking: Gain insights into your mental health patterns and triggers with mood tracking.
-2. Activity logs:
+2. Activity logs: Track your daily activities and gain insights from stored data to understand your mental health patterns.
-3. Personalized Guidance.
+3. Personalized Guidance: Share your current situation and receive real-time, tailored advice powered by GPT.
 4. Self-Assessment Tools: Evaluate your mental health status and receive personalized recommendations.
 Assesments Covered- Anxiety Assessment, Depression Screening, Stress Evaluation, Social Anxiety Evalution, Panic Monitor, ADHD Clarity Check, OCD Check, PTSD Clarity Check.
 5. Connect with Experts: Bangladesh's Best Psychiatrists with Their Qualifications, Contact Information, and Chamber Details, with Sorting Features to Find Psychiatrists Based on Location.
 6. CounsellorBot: Our Personalised Chatbot For Any Kinds of Queries regarding Mental Health